ruanjue/wtdbg2/README.md

 ## Limitations

 * Wtdbg2 doesn't work with reads longer than 0x3FFFF (~256kb).
 Longer reads
-  will be split into shorter ones.
+  will be split into multiple parts.

 * Wtdbg2 only works with up to 0x3FFFFFF (~64 million) reads.
 If you have more reads, please filter short or low-quality reads first.